siouan/frontend-gradle-plugin/README.md

     nodeInstallDirectory = "${projectDir}/node"

     // YARN SETTINGS
+    // Whether Yarn shall be used instead of NPM when executing frontend tasks.
+Consequently, a Yarn distribution will
+    // be downloaded and installed by the plugin. yarnEnabled = false

     // Yarn version, used to build the URL to download the corresponding distribution, if not set.
 If a custom
     // 'yarnDistributionUrl' property is set, the version of the distribution is expected to be the same as the one set
-    // in the 'yarnVersion' property, or this may lead to unexpected results. yarnVersion = '1.15.2'
+    // in the 'yarnVersion' property, or this may lead to unexpected results.
+This property is mandatory when the
+    // property 'yarnEnabled' is true.
+    yarnVersion = '1.15.2'

     // [Optional] Sets this property to force the download from a custom website.
 By default, this property is 'null',